SAP-samples/teched2021-IIS160/exercises/ex0/README.md

 Based on a **SAP Cloud Application Programming Model** service equipped with basic UI annotations, you will learn how to generate and enhance a
 **List Report/Object Page**  Fiori elements application with the help of **SAP Fiori tools** and the **SAP Fiori Elements Flexible Programming Model**.

-## Setting up Business Application Studio in an SAP Business Transformation Platform Trial Account
+## Setting up Business Application Studio in an SAP BTP Trial Account

 If you don't have an **SAP BTP account** already, you can create your own [here](https://www.sap.com/products/cloud-platform/get-started.html).